gully/decotengu/doc/algo.rst

 Ascent is performed from current depth to target depth

-- current depth can be the bottom depth or depth of last gas mix switch (`stage.depth` and `stage.gas` is current gas mix switch; therefore `stage.gas` can be bottom gas mix or decompression gas mix)
+- current depth is the bottom depth or depth of last gas mix switch (`stage.depth` is current depth and `stage.gas` is last gas mix;
+  `stage.gas` can be bottom gas mix or decompression gas mix)
-- target depth can be depth of next gas mix switch or the surface (`stage.target`)
+- target depth (`stage.target`) can be depth of next gas mix switch or the surface

 Current depth of first free ascent stage is bottom depth.
-Current depth of each of the rest free ascent stages is rounded down to depth divisible by 3.
+Current depth of each of the rest free ascent stages is rounded down to depth divisible by 3, i.e. 22m to 21m.
 Target depth of free ascent stage is rounded up to depth divisible by 3, i.e. 22m to 24m.
 If gas mix switch depth is at depth divisible by 3, the gas mix switch is performed in one dive step.
 Otherwise, it is done in three dive steps

 - ascent from `stage.depth` to gas mix switch depth, i.e. 24m to 22m
 - gas mix switch, i.e. at 22m